Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

         * ..._Or_ Character 3?
             * `P_Draw_Sprite Character_3_Not_Highlighted
 * Is the "Stage" Row Selected?
     * Repeat the Above. ^
+* Is The "Done" Button Row Selected?
+        * Yes:
+              * Draw Done_Button_Highlighted
+        * No:
+              * Draw Done_Button_Not_Highlighted

+To determine where the Cursor is and what is selected, we'll use Flags.
 With our skeleton laid out, let's translate it into our Main Menu Assembly Code!

     .draw_character_selection
     .draw_character_1_selected